SQream/sqream_docs/reference/sql_data_types.rst

 * ``CAST(<value> TO <data type>)``, to convert a value from one type to another.
 For example, ``CAST('1997-01-01' TO DATE)``, ``CAST(3.45 TO SMALLINT)``, ``CAST(some_column TO VARCHAR(30))``.
 * ``<value> :: <data type>``, a shorthand for the ``CAST`` syntax.
 For example, ``'1997-01-01' :: DATE``, ``3.45 :: SMALLINT``, ``(3+5) :: BIGINT``.
 * See the :ref:`SQL functions reference <sql_functions>` for additional functions that convert from a specific value which is not an SQL type, such as :ref:`from_unixts`, etc.

+More details about the supported casts for each type in the following section.

 Data type reference
 ======================